Do Home Breathalyzers Work?

 Professional-grade breathalyzers used by law enforcement are expensive devices.
-They are calibrated regularly by trained professionals, and are accurate within a very narrow range.
-Personal breathalyzers can cost as little as $20, and rarely — if ever — enjoy such careful calibration.
+They are calibrated regularly by trained professionals and are accurate within a very narrow range.
+Personal breathalyzers can cost as little as $20 and rarely — if ever — enjoy such careful calibration.
 As a result, the results you might get from a personal breathalyzer can vary wildly.
-There’s a reason they say ‘for novelty purposes only.’
+There’s a reason they often say ‘for novelty purposes only’ on the packaging.

 - The BACtrack S80 is one of the most accurate personal breathalyzers on the market.
-Someone once drank in a police station (for the sake of safe, controlled research) and deemed that not only is this personal breathalyzer the clear winner, but that it was the only contender.
-Keep in mind, that ‘most accurate’ still has a margin of error of .005, which can be the difference between DUI and not.
+Someone once drank in a police station (for the sake of safe, controlled research) and deemed that not only was this personal breathalyzer the clear winner but that it was the only contender.
+Remember that ‘most accurate’ still has a margin of error of .005, which can mean the difference between getting a DUI or not.

 - If novelty is more important to you than accuracy (the BACtrack S80 ran $135), there are other options.
 A keychain breathalyzer called BACtrack Keychain is only $30.
 It comes in fun colors and is much more convenient to carry around.
 However, this model is much less accurate, running a margin of error of .02%.

 - Maybe you’ve made it this far and are thinking; there’s got to be an app for this.
 Alas, there is, and it’s BACtrack Mobile.
 Our third pick falls between the two previous choices and offers a unique feature.
 BACtrack Mobile will take your test results and estimate when you’ll be back to 0 blood alcohol level.

 The Difference Between Personal Breathalyzers and Blood Alcohol Calculators matters